Projects and Environments

 Are preview environments tied to projects?

-No. You manage your team’s preview environments with Blueprints, not projects.
+No. You manage your workspace’s preview environments with Blueprints, not projects.
 A preview environment can include services that belong to any number of different projects.

 Can I use the same service name in multiple project environments?

-No. All of a team’s services must have unique names—even services that belong to different project environments.
+No. All of a workspace’s services must have unique names—even services that belong to different project environments.